Find Your Voice

 Businesses are like people in a way.
 Even two businesses with the same offerings have their own unique qualities, distinct from one another.
 The mistake that I’ve seen so many businesses (and people) make is trying to be like another (or a competitor.)
-Inevitably, when businesses become over-homogenized — steeped in imitation — thus, drowning out their own unique voice, the only competitive edge they are left with is price.
-Then it becomes a race to the bottom where no one wins — not even the customer — because the product or service has had to cut so many corners to lower the price, that it becomes sub-standard.
+Inevitably, when businesses become over-homogenized — steeped in imitation — they drown out their own unique voice.
+Then the only competitive edge they are left with is price.
+It becomes a race to the bottom where no one wins, not even the customer, because the product or service has had to cut so many corners to lower the price, that it becomes sub-standard.

 If a business has the capital to distribute their lowest-price products to a wide enough audience (read: the loss of any unique or special qualities,) then they might survive.